Marriage Day 15 – Do You Push Your Spouse to Christ?

 Photo: ©shironosov from Getty Images via Canva.com

-A spouse can be so hurt and angry because of the ongoing disappointments that they do not see their sinful contributions to the marriage.
-Those are the sad situations where the person shuts out God’s Spirit from the marriage (Ephesians 4:30; 1 Thessalonians 5:19).
+There are times that a spouse can be so hurt and so angry with their spouse—because of the ongoing disappointments from their spouse—that they do not see their sinful contributions to the marriage.
+Those are the sad situations where the person shuts out the Spirit of God from the marriage (Ephesians 4:30; 1 Thessalonians 5:19).
 The mounting disappointment is overwhelming, and the spouses are more about grenade launching than redemptive communication (Ephesians 4:29).

-For the wife, it will almost always be in the area of respect.
+• For the wife, it will almost always be in the area of respect.
 Nothing will cut the heart out of a husband like a wife’s disrespectful attitude or tongue.
-God has wired her husband to lead, but because of sin, his temptation is to lead poorly, especially in their marriage.
+Her husband is wired to lead, but because of sin, his temptation is to lead poorly, especially in their marriage.
 I am sorry it is this way, but too often, that is the case.
-It would benefit them if he had his wife’s assistance to help him to lead well.
+He needs a wife’s assistance for him to lead well.

-For the husband, it is mostly about love and protection.
-Nothing will cut the heart out of a wife like a lazy husband in his love and protective care.
-If he does not love his wife well, he contributes to her steady distancing from the marriage (Ephesians 5:28-29).
-Though she is responsible for choosing to distance herself, he is accountable for his sinful contribution to her actions.
+• For the husband, it is mostly about love and protection.
+Nothing will cut the heart out of a wife like a husband who is lazy in his love and his protective care.
+If he does not love his wife well, he is contributing to her steady distancing from the marriage (Ephesians 5:28-29).
+Though she is responsible for her choice to distance herself, he is responsible for his sinful contribution to her actions.

 Time to Reflect

-Think about how what you should be doing to your spouse is what Christ does for you.
+1. Think about how what you should be doing for your spouse is what Christ does for you.

-• How has your behavior contributed to the state of your marriage?
+2. How has your behavior positively or adversely contributed to the state of your marriage?

-• Does your spouse feel encouraged to be around you?
+3. Does your spouse feel encouraged to be around you?
+Will you ask your spouse?
+What was their response?

 Practical Suggestion

-• These are excellent examination questions that will identify what may be going on in your heart while revealing how you contribute to your marriage.
-Though your spouse is entirely responsible for their sin, God has called you to love in such a way that contributes to their sanctification.
+These are excellent examination questions that will identify what may be going on in your heart while revealing how you contribute to your marriage.
+Though your spouse is entirely responsible for their actions, God calls you to love your spouse in such a way that contributes to their sanctification.
 How is the Spirit asking you to respond to this devotion?

 Need More Help?